-Every student should have access to safe, high-quality Pre-K. America is falling behind other countries in educational achievement, and inequality in education begins before a child reaches the age of formal schooling.
-The federal government should mandate funding for nationwide universal Pre-K to put students on the right path.
+Every student should have access to safe, high-quality education starting at age 4.
+America is falling behind other countries in educational achievement, and inequality in education begins before a child reaches the age of formal schooling.
+The federal government should allow students to enter school at age 4 to put students on the right path.

 Subsidizing college costs